Tue, Oct 10

 Please join over 230 residents with the city water/sewer/garbage auto draft.
 Winter averaging occurs during the billing cycling months of December and February.
 The winter averaging sewer charge and new rates will change on the April bills.

 City of Houston officials recently made a large annual rate adjustment for purchased treated surface water from $3.35 to $3.70 per 1,000 gallons in 2022.
 Southside Place Receives 80% of our drinking water from Houston.
-City expenditures for Houston surface water will increase by $40,000 in mid-2022.
-Residential and commercial water rates will increase with the April bill.
+City expenditures for Houston surface water will increase by $50,000 in 2022-2023.
+Residential and commercial water rates will increase with the December bill.

 Who Knew Texas' Greatest Dog Hero was from Southside Place?